port949/doorways/site/content/blog/log-cabin-kits.md

 In the next few weeks, I'll be posting more tips and articles on log home design.
 If you want to know when these are published, be sure to sign up for my newsletter to get instant access.

-As always, if you have any questions feel free to connect with us on Facebook
+As always, if you have any questions feel free to connect with us on Facebook.

-**Want to know when the next Log Home Master Class opens?** Click here to sign up now